humhub/calendar/docs/interface.md

 For filtering out Items which do not match our `$event->filters` we simply have to extend `humhub\modules\calendar\interfaces\AbstractCalendarQuery`.
 The subclass of this helper should overwrite the follwoing fields:

- - `recordClass`: a `ActiveRecord` class string for used for initializing the query.
+ - `recordClass`: a `ActiveRecord` class string used for initializing the query.
  - `_startField`: the name of the database field for the start date
  - `_endField`: the name of the database field for the end date, if there is no explicit end field use the start field
  - `_dateFormat`: the database date format of your date fields